sul-dlss-deprecated/lyberservices-scripts/README.md

 6. If you don't see JP2s being created (or recreated) for your content, this is probably due to one of the following problems:

-    1. The content metadata generated by pre-assembly didn't set a resource type or set a resource type other than "image" or "page".
+    1. The content metadata generated by pre-assemble didn't set a resource type or set a resource type other than "image" or "page".
 Assembly will only create jp2s for images containing in resources marked as "image" or "page".
-Pre-assembly will do this automatically for :simple_image and :simple_book projects, but check the output of the content metadata to be sure.
+Pre-assemble will do this automatically for :simple_image and :simple_book projects, but check the output of the content metadata to be sure.